severalnines/docs/user-guide/mysql/manage.rst

 Advisors in ClusterControl are powerful constructs; they provide specific advice on how to address issues in areas such as performance, security, log management, configuration, storage space, etc. They can be anything from simple configuration advice, warning on thresholds or more complex rules for predictions, or even cluster-wide automation tasks based on the state of your servers or databases.

-ClusterControl comes with a set of basic advisors that include rules and alerts on security settings, system checks (NUMA, Disk, CPU), queries, innodb, connections, performance schema, Galera configuration, NDB memory usage, and so on.
+ClusterControl comes with a set of basic advisors that include rules and alerts on security settings, system checks (NUMA, Disk, CPU), queries, InnoDB, connections, performance schema, Galera configuration, NDB memory usage, and so on.
 The advisors are open source under an MIT license, and available on `GitHub <https://github.com/severalnines/s9s-advisor-bundle>`_.
 Through the Developer Studio, it is easy to import new advisors as a JS bundle, or export your own for others to try out.

 * **New**
 	- Name - Specify the file name including folders if you need.
 E.g. "shared/helpers/cmon.js" will create all appropriate folders if they don't exist yet.